 Ah, Anatole!
 This French mouse hero stars in a entire series of books, and we’ve loved all of them so far!
 The first book finds him making his way in the world by becoming an anonymous cheese taster and critic, a whimsical introduction to the importance of cheese to the cuisine of France.
 Our library has a large selection of these books (it seems most of the Anatole books are not readily available to buy).

-Madeline is another not-to-be-missed book series.
+Madeline is another not-to-be-missed book series, and also probably the most famous of these kids’ France books.
 The illustrations depicting Parisian landmarks are what make it iconically French, rather than the story lines, but the landmarks aren’t labeled, so parents may need to be deliberate about researching and pointing them out to get the full effect.
 They are fun to read regardless.

 In Adèle & Simon a (mostly) patient older sister visits museums and sites of Paris with her little brother who scatters his belongings everywhere.
 The drawings are lush and detailed; my children love looking at them again and again!
 The landmarks are labeled and explained in an index in the back of the book, making it nice resource as well as a visual feast.

 Similarly, Everybody Bonjours! is a colorful tour through much of Paris with simple text accompanying.
 It also has an index in the back.
 This is Paris likewise meanders through Paris, but has a little more text accompanying it.
 It’s whimsical and detailed.

 Dodsworth in Paris is a short chapter book telling the adventures of a very goofy duck near Notre-Dame, Le Louvre, a bistro, and even the Tour de France.
 This is repeatedly requested at bedtime in my house!